 suefoster.info contains affiliate links.
 If you click one of these links I may earn a small commission at no extra cost to you, thank you!
 Please see my Disclosure Policy for further information.

-It can happen to the best of us; one minute everything’s going about as well as we could hope for, our books are balanced, we’re in the black, and it’s smooth sailing ahead.
+It can happen to the best of us; one minute everything’s going about as well as we could hope for, our books are balanced and it’s smooth sailing ahead.

 And then some surprise expense leaps out from the shadows, completely obliterates our peace of mind, and sends us scrambling to rally our resources and try to avert a complete financial catastrophe.

 It’s an unfortunate fact of life that things just do go wrong from time to time, and unforeseen expenses are going to occur at random intervals.
 There are things we can do to help stave off some of the uncertainty.
 Reading a good SSP guide, for example, can help us to get a better sense of our sick pay entitlement at work if we’re suddenly struck by a medical condition out of the clear blue sky.